ghgofort/sfcc-metadata-explorer/README.md

 ## Summary
 This extension consists of a tree view in the explorer to navigate through your sandbox metadata.
 There are several actions that can be applied to any given piece of metadata in order to read & modify the metadata in your sandbox.

-This extension provides Sales Force Comerce Cloud (SFCC) developers with an alternate method for manipulating the metadata for system objects defined on a SFCC instance.
-There are several additional features in the works at this time, but this extension is still a bit rough around the edges.
+This extension provides Sales Force Comerce Cloud (SFCC) developers with an alternate method for manipulating the metadata for system objects defined on a SFCC instance, but the functionality is limited to the most common things that I do as a developer.

 If you find bugs, please log them to the github repository and I will do my best to fix.
 [Issues on Github.com](https://github.com/ghgofort/sfcc-metadata-explorer/issues)